EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

 <NDArray 16 @cpu(0)>
 ```

-And here is how the joke no 7 looks like:
+The same case is with the latent representations of jokes:

 ```python
 > joke_embed[7]